sikorapatryk/sendip-ipv4-icmp/README.md

 # sendip-ipv4-icmp

-The goal of the project task for Programming in C(2) labs in Military University of Technology is to create an application that allows you to send IPv4+ICMP packet.
+The goal of the project task for Programming in C(2) labs in Military University of Technology was to create an application that allows you to send IPv4+ICMP packet.

 ## Usage